clarkedavida/bashScripts/README.md

 with a few aliases for convenience scripts.
 You may need to restart your terminal for the bashScripts to work.
 Try navigating to the `tests` folder and running `runTests.bash` to see if everything worked.

+## Ackowledgements
+Special thanks to C. DeTar for helping me get the interfacing with MILC to work.